 - 2. Determine Monument Areas to Assess In some instances, not all monument areas can be assessed during this process due to time and funding constraints.
 Therefore, the interdisciplinary team determined which monument areas to assess based on the number of key monument experiences, visitation, diversity of activities and programs, distribution, and unique characteristics.
 The areas selected for assessment provide the best opportunities for the public to access all key monument experiences. - 3.
 Identify Facilities, Services, and Programs in Each Monument Area The team identified all facilities, services, and programs in each monument area to ensure that all physical and programmatic visitor amenities in each monument area were reviewed for accessibility.
 The comprehensive lists of facilities, services, and programs were the basis for conducting assessments and documenting barriers. - 4.
 Conduct Accessibility Assessment On-site, the interdisciplinary assessment team assessed each monument area and identified physical and programmatic barriers to accessibility.
 The team then reviewed possible solutions and explored options to provide universal access.
 In some cases, programmatic alternatives needed to be examined because eliminating physical barriers is not always possible due to historic designations, environmental concerns, topography, or sensitive cultural and natural resources.
 Therefore, a range of programmatic alternatives was considered to provide access to key monument experiences for as many visitors as possible. - 5.
-Draft Transition Plan Following the assessment, the team added field results to an implementation strategy table and drafted conceptual site plans to display the locations of barriers and opportunities.
+Draft Transition Plan Following the assessment, the team added field results to an implementation strategy table and drafted conceptual site plans to display the locations of barriers and proposed opportunities.
 An implementation strategy can be complex because of a large range of coordination efforts associated with scheduling accessibility improvements.
 All improvement efforts need to consider monument activities and operational requirements.
 Therefore, the team identified an implementation time frame and a responsible monument staff member for each barrier and solution.
 Implementation time frames are based on a monument's ability to complete the improvements in normal scheduling of monument operations and planned projects and are as follows:

 - a.
 Immediate (0-1 year)

 - b.
 Short term (1-3 years)

 - c.
 Mid-term (3-7 years)

 - d.
 Long term (longer than 7 years)

-- 6. Conduct Public Involvement Public involvement occurs at the draft stage of the transition plan; however, it is recommended that at the beginning of the SETP process parks initiate public outreach efforts with organizations representing people with disabilities.
-The draft plan will be released for a 30-day period to solicit input from the public, including people with disabilities and organizations that represent people with disabilities, to provide comments and thoughts on whether the document represents a reasonable review of the park's barriers and a feasible and appropriate strategy for overcoming the barriers.
+- 6. Conduct Public Involvement The public, including people with disabilities and organizations representing people with disabilities, was invited to provide comments on the draft Self-Evaluation and Transition Plan.
+Cesar E. Chavez National Monument notified the public of the opportunity to review and comment on the draft plan by issuing a press release and posting to official park social media accounts.
+The public review period was from July 24, 2023 August 25, 2023, and the document was posted on the National Park Service Planning, Environment and Public Comment (PEPC) site.

-- 7. Finalize Transition Plan After the comment period has closed, park staff will analyze all comments to determine if any revisions to the plan are necessary.
-Those revisions will be made before the implementation strategy is finalized.
+- 7. Finalize Transition Plan After the comment period closed, park staff analyzed all comments to determine if any changes to the plan were necessary.
+Comments were received regarding the need for exhibits to have appropriately sized font and images, and other recommendations for accommodations and improvements were provided.
+The plans implementation strategy was revised in response.
 Once finalized, a notification will be sent to the public to announce the plan's availability.